skills/introduction-to-secret-scanning/.github/steps/1-enable-secret-scanning.md

    ```

 6. Click **Commit changes...** at the top right.
 The "Commit changes" window is displayed.
 Leave the defaults configured, and click **Commit changes** to commit directly to the `main` branch.
-7. Now that the file is committed, Mona should be busy checking your work.
+7. With the file committed, Mona should be busy checking your work.
 After reviewing, she'll provide feedback and the next learning step.